takecian/ProgrammingStudyLog/IOS_README.md

 ### Why use GCD?
 * GCD manage threads,
-* NSTread is user's resposiblity.
+* NSTread management is user's resposiblity.
   * How many threads created

 ### What are readers-writers locks?